hernanmd/BioSmalltalk/repository/BioLAMPLD.package/BioLAMPLDWrapper.class/README.md

 The LAMP-LD package also includes the program LAMP-HAP, which processes haplotype data when high-quality phasing is available, and utilizes trio nuclear family designs to improve estimation accuracy.

 LAMP-LD is based on a window-based processing combined within a hierarchical Hidden Markov Model.
 It can process 2,3 or 5 mixing populations, and its short per-sample processing time makes it suitable for analyzing large datasets of dense SNP panels.

+This wrapper REPLACES the need to run the perl script run_LAMPLD.pl provided by the software.